Merriam-Webster defines happiness as:

 b: a pleasurable or satisfying experience

+It is easy to define the word happiness, yet it is a little more challenging to achieve and maintain it.
 The word happiness is used to describe both an emotional and mental state.
 Happiness can mean anything from feeling contentment, to pleasant and positive emotions and peak at what most of us describe as intense joy.

 Some research has found the more we pay attention to and decide if we are happy or not, the less we actually feel happy.
 A popular comic strip artist and game designer The Oatmeal pointed out that “Our sense of happiness is so brittle, it can be destroyed simply by asking whether or not it exists.”